+Agana)

-Answer: Yes, the appellant in this case would also be eligible to avail the benefit of Vivad se Vishwas.
-In this case, the terms of availing Vivad se Vishwas in case of disputed penalty/interest/fee are similar to terms in case of disputed tax.
+Vishwas in case of disputed penalty/interest/fee are similar to terms in case of disputed tax.
 Thus, if the time to file appeal has not expired as on specified date, the appellant is eligible to avail benefit of Vivad se Vishwas.
-In this case the appellant should indicate in the declaration form that time limit to file appeal in ITAT has not expired.
+In this case the declarant should indicate in the declaration Form No 1, in the appropriate schedule, that time limit to file appeal in ITAT has not expired.
 Question No. 21.
 In a case ITAT has quashed the assessment order based on lack of jurisdiction by the AO.
 The department has filed an appeal in HC which is pending.
 Is the assessee eligible to settle this dispute under Vivad se Vishwas and if yes how disputed tax be calculated as there is no assessment order?
 Answer: The assessee in this case is eligible to settle the department appeal in HC.
 The amount payable shall be calculated at half rate of 100%, 110%, 125% or 135%, as the case may be, on the disputed tax that would be restored if the department was to win the appeal in HC.
 Question no 22.
 In the case of an assessee prosecution has been instituted and is pending in court.
 Is assessee eligible for the Vivad se Vishwas?

-Answer: No. However, where only notice for initiation of prosecution has been issued with reference to tax arrears, the taxpayer has a choice to compound the offence and opt for Vivad se Vishwas.
+Further, where the prosecution has not been instituted but the notice has been issued, whether the assessee is eligible for Vivad se Vishwas?
+Answer: Where only notice for initiation of prosecution has been issued without prosecution being instituted, the assessee is eligible to file declaration under Vivad se Vishwas .
+However, where the prosecution has been instituted with respect to an assessment year, the assessee is not eligible to file declaration for that assessment year under Vivad se Vishwas , unless the prosecution is compounded before filing the declaration.
 Question no 23.
-If the due date of filing appeal is after 31.1.2020 the appeal has not been filed, will such case be eligible for Vivad se Vishwas?
+If the due date of filing appeal is after 31,1.2020 the appeal has not been filed, will such case be eligible for Vivad se Vishwas?
+Answer: 24 Yes Question no 24.

-Yes

-Question no 24.
 If appeal is filed before High Court and is pending for admission as on 31.1.2020, whether the case is eligible for Vivad se Vishwas?

-Yes

-"QUESTIONS RELATED TO CALCULATION (Q. No. 25-40)"

-- Question No. In a case appeal or arbitration is pending on the specified date, but a 25. rectification is also pending with the AO which if accepted will reduce the total assessed income.
-Will the calculation of disputed tax be calculated on rectified total assessed income? - Answer: The rectification order passed by the AO may have an impact on determination of disputed tax, if there is reduction or increase in the income and tax liability of the assessee as a result of rectification.
+Answer: Yes "QUESTIONS F RELATE CD TO CALCULATION (Q. No. 25-40)" Question No. 25.
+In a case appeal or arbitration is pending on the specified date, but a rectification is also pending with the AO which if accepted will reduce the total assessed income.
+Will the calculation of disputed tax be calculated on rectified total assessed income?
+Answer: The rectification order passed by the AO may have an impact on determination of disputed tax, if there is reduction or increase in the income and tax liability of the assessee as a result of rectification.
 The disputed tax in such cases would be calculated after giving effect to the rectification order passed, if any.